folio-org/folio-ansible/doc/index.md

 However, as explained there, wait a while before attempting to interact because Okapi will still be starting modules.

 Okapi will be listening on localhost port 9130.
-On the `release`, `snapshot`, and `testing` boxes, there will be an nginx server with a FOLIO UI bundle listening on localhost port 3000, and another nginx server proxying edge modules on port 8000.
+On the `release` and `snapshot` boxes, there will be an nginx server with a FOLIO UI bundle listening on localhost port 3000, and another nginx server proxying edge modules on port 8000.